sst/guide/_chapters/cognito-as-a-serverless-service.md

         - '{cognito-identity.amazonaws.com:sub}/*'
 ```

-The API Gateway resource in our IAM role looks like something like:
+The API Gateway resource in our IAM role looks something like:

 ```
 arn:aws:execute-api:us-east-1:12345678:qwe123rty456/*
 ```

 Where `us-east-1` is the region, `12345678` is the AWS account Id, and `qwe123rty456` is the API Gateway Resource Id.
-To construct this we need the cross-stack reference of the API Gateway Resource Id that we exported in the [API Gateway chapter]({% link _chapters/api-gateway-domains-across-services.md %}).
+To construct this dynamically we need the cross-stack reference of the API Gateway Resource Id that we exported in the [API Gateway chapter]({% link _chapters/api-gateway-domains-across-services.md %}).
 And we can import it like so:

 ```
 'Fn::ImportValue': ${self:custom.stage}-ApiGatewayRestApiId